OpenUnited/platform/.github/CONTRIBUTING.md

 #### Running the OpenUnited Platform

-You need to create your local .env file and set a value for DJANGO_SECRET_KEY.
+You need to set a value for DJANGO_SECRET_KEY in your .env file, this is used for cryptographic signing.

-You can generate a unique `DJANGO_SECRET_KEY` using [this website](https://djecrety.ir/) and set the value on the `.env` file.
+You can generate a unique value for `DJANGO_SECRET_KEY` using [this website](https://djecrety.ir/) and set the value on the `.env` file.

 After that, run the following commands: